learninguser/notes/Day58.md

 ## Loadbalancer

 - This service works only for cloud based K8s clusters
+- By setting type to LoadBalancer, a loadbalancer service is provisioned
 - Similar to Node Port, Load Balancer is created, a random ephemeral port is exposed and cluster IP is also present
 - In Node Port, we need to expose the ports on our own for all the nodes that are part of the cluster group
 - Also each node has unique public IP linked to it.